Mike Ford Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.80 team ERA that ranks fifth among all league pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks seventh among all league pitching staffs.

+- Blue Jays pitchers combine to give up 126 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- In his last appearance on Saturday, July 8, the righty went six innings against the Detroit Tigers, giving up two earned runs while surrendering five hits.
+- In his last appearance on Tuesday, the right-hander threw three innings against the San Diego Padres, allowing four earned runs while surrendering three hits.

+- In 15 games this season, the 25-year-old has put up an ERA of 6.18, with 7.5 strikeouts per nine innings.
+Opponents are hitting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.